 What Defines a Pop Album?

-At its core, a pop album typically features catchy melodies, relatable lyrics, and a polished production style.
-These albums often blend various musical influences, resulting in a sound that appeals to a broad audience.
-The themes explored in pop albums can range from love and heartbreak to empowerment and social issues, reflecting the diverse experiences of listeners.
+At its core, a pop album is characterized by catchy melodies, relatable lyrics, and a polished production style.
+These albums often incorporate a blend of various musical influences, creating a sound that resonates with a wide audience.
+The themes explored in pop albums are diverse, ranging from love and heartbreak to empowerment and social issues, showcasing the variety of experiences that listeners encounter in their lives.

 A Brief History of Pop Albums